-Arthur’s luxury pad, where attentive butler Hobson (Gielgud), is 1067 Fifth Avenue, at East 88th Street, opposite Central Park – and handily next door to the Guggenheim Museum.
+Arthur’s luxury pad, where attentive butler Hobson (Gielgud), is 1067 Fifth Avenue, at East 88th Street, opposite Central Park – and handy for the Guggenheim Museum next door.

 Arthur location: Arthur is summoned to meet his father at the ‘Bach Building’: West 51st Street at 5th Avenue, New York